 Browse by Medical Category

-The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital offers an Acute Pain Management and Regional Anesthesia Fellowship to two fellows each year.
+The Department of Anesthesia, Critical Care and Pain Medicine at Massachusetts General Hospital offers a Regional Anesthesiology and Acute Pain Medicine Fellowship to two fellows each year.
 Acute pain and regional anesthesia is a rapidly growing subspecialty within health care.

 During a 12-month period, the fellows will rotate through a broad range of clinical areas including outpatient, inpatient, and pediatric regional and acute pain management.
 Fellows will also have the option to extend the fellowship for an additional research year.